-The remainder of this paper is structured as follows.
-Section 2 summarizes related work in activity modeling and recognition, and inferring intent.
-Section 3 presents our novel architecture for understanding intent using HMMs and Sec.
-4 describes the visual capabilities we developed for this work.
-Section 5 describes our results, and Sec.
-6 gives a discussion on the approach and directions for future work.
+The remainder of the paper is structured as follows: Section 2 summarizes related work in activity modeling and recognition, and inferring intent.
+Section 3 presents our novel architecture for understanding intent using HMMs and Section 4 describes the visual capabilities we developed for this work.
+Section 5 describes our results, and Section 6 gives a discussion of the approach and directions for future work.
 Section 7 summarizes our paper.